 Another way of getting to Jericoacoara is taking a bus to Jijoca, which is the nearest town with paved roads, and from there taking a track of a sort.

-The first part of your trip with the bus will take 7-8 hours and costs 8 R$.
+The first part of your trip the bus will take 7-8 hours and cost 8 R$.
 The bus is relatively comfortable compared with buses in Brazil and there’s a stop for lunch.
 The disadvantage is that the bus only leaves 4 times a day.

 The second part of the ride takes about an hour and your bus ticket includes this ride.
 You will leave in some sort of truck with the suitcases on its roof.
 The ride in this vehicle is not comfortable, to say the least.
 The chairs are not padded and I had to get a massage after this journey.